 Cover for Trip Delay: If in case your flight gets delayed or you miss your connecting flight because of a reason, which is beyond your control, such as a mechanical breakdown of the flight, bad weather condition, and so on then having this cover will secure you for the incurred expenses.
 Moreover, this cover will also compensate for the meals and accommodation-related expenses as per the delay-period.

-Cover for Delayed/ Loss of Luggage: This is an insurance coverage, which should be taken by every traveller, as it will protect you in case of loss of any of your items or delayed luggage.
-Having this benefit will not cover the actual price of the lost items that are delayed.
+Cover for Delayed/ Loss of Baggage: This is an international travel insurance coverage, which should be taken by every traveller, as it will protect you in case of loss of any of your items or delayed checked in baggage delivery by the common carrier.
+Having this benefit will not cover the actual price of the items that are delayed.
 In case of complete loss/damage of the luggage, you will be reimbursed to replace the items lost.
 These may vary from insurer to insurer in India.

-Cover for any Medical-related Emergency: There is a possibility that you might get sick or injured while you are enjoying your vacation at a foreign location.
+Cover for any Medical-Related Emergency: There is a possibility that you might get sick or injured while you are enjoying your vacation at a foreign location.
 Having a medical-related emergency coverage will secure you from any cost incurred on any treatment or hospitalization while travelling.
-Having this coverage essentially includes any ambulance related services, physician or medical consultant services, diagnosis charges, hospital charges, and so on.
+Having this coverage essentially includes any ambulance related services, physician or medical consultant services, diagnosis charges, hospital charges, and so on just like health insurance.

-Hijack Distress Allowance: On the off chance, having this insurance coverage will provide you cover in case your flight gets hijacked, which will cause distress then compensation in regards to the same is provided.
+Hijack Distress Allowance: On the off chance, having this insurance coverage will provide you cover in case your flight/ common carrier gets hijacked, which will cause distress then compensation in regards to the same is provided.

-Accidental Death and Disability: If under any unfortunate circumstances, the insured passes away or suffers a disablement whether permanent or fractional, having this coverage will provide compensation to the family or the person for the loss.
+Accidental Death and Disability: If under any unfortunate circumstances, the insured passes away or suffers a disablement whether permanent or fractional, having this coverage will provide compensation up to the sum insured to the family or the person for the loss.